 The roots of these desserts lie deep in the centuries, lost in the culinary history of the Mediterranean Basin, in the eating habits of ancient Greeks, Romans, and the Islamic culture that influenced and transformed every single regional cuisine.

-Later on, they had a brilliant idea to add honey to that pie and that’s how melomakarona was born.
+Later, they had a brilliant idea to add honey to that pie and that’s how melomakarona cookies were born.
 But why Christmas honey cookies?
 It is simple.
 Honey symbolizes fertility and well-being for the new year to come.

 Ingredient shopping list